The perfect day trip from Amsterdam

 Marvel at the historic Grote Kerk

 Don’t leave the Grote Markt without taking a look inside Haarlem’s magnificent cathedral, which dates back to the 14th century.
 The building’s turbulent history has seen it passed between different denominations of Christianity, damaged by fire and struck by lightning, yet still the beautiful giant towers high above Haarlem’s rooftops, dominating its skyline as it has done for centuries.
 Inside, the gothic interior is nothing short of breathtaking and is the final resting place of several famous Haarlemmers including Frans Hals and Willem Bilderdijk.
 Grote Kerk, Grote Markt 22

-Climb a landmark windmill
+Climb a landmark windmill in the Netherlands

 There are few sights more quintessentially Dutch than that of a windmill looming over a river, and the Molen (windmill) de Adriaan is one of the finest examples in the region.
 The imposing wooden tower has been a definitive feature on Haarlem’s skyline since the 18th century, although the existing windmill is actually a reconstruction (the original sadly burnt down in 1932).
 The mill is open for guided tours that include spectacular views across Haarlem’s rooftops from its riverside platform.
 Molen de Adriaan, Papentorenvest 1A

 Look into the eyes of Haarlem’s former residents at the Frans Hals Museum